anoop6543/TankSimulation/README.md

 ## Description
 This project simulates a two-tank system with real-time visualization and interactive controls.
 It models two tanks with different filling rates and control mechanisms, providing a graphical interface to observe changing water levels over time.
 The simulation includes features such as power loss simulation, sensor failure scenarios, and audible alarms for critical tank levels.

+The system now incorporates advanced control algorithms, allowing users to select between PID (Proportional-Integral-Derivative), MPC (Model Predictive Control), and Fuzzy Logic control methods.
+This enhancement provides a more realistic and flexible simulation environment for studying different control strategies in fluid management systems.

 ## Features
 - Real-time visualization of tank levels
 - Interactive controls for power loss and sensor failure simulation
 - Audible alarms for critical tank levels (90%, 95%, 100%)
 - Fail-safe mechanisms to prevent overflow
 - Customizable tank parameters and control logic
+- Selectable control algorithms: PID, MPC, and Fuzzy Logic
+- Data logging and export functionality

 ## Installation